The local and global versions of the Whittaker category: Introduction

 \thmref{t:main} is a geometric analog of the (more or less tautological) function-theoretic isomorphism \eqref{e:funct loc to glob}.
 However, \thmref{t:main} is not tautological.
 It is easy to show that the functor \eqref{e:main intro} induces a \emph{strata-wise} equivalence (and at the level of functions this is all one needs to show).
 But the fact that the subquotients on both sides corresponding to different strata glue in the same way requires a non-trivial argument.

 \sssec{}

-The left-hand side of the equivalence \eqref{e:main intro} provides the sought-for fininite-dimensional model for $\Shv(\fL(G)/K_n)^{\fL(N),\chi}$, see \secref{sss:why global}(a).
+The left-hand side of the equivalence \eqref{e:main intro} provides the sought-for finite-dimensional model for $\Shv(\fL(G)/K_n)^{\fL(N),\chi}$, see \secref{sss:why global}(a).
 It also provides the answer to \secref{sss:why global}(b).
 Namely, the corresponding functor

 is the composite

 where the first arrow is the tautological inclusion, and the second arrow is !-direct image with respect to the natural morphism of algebraic stacks: